qoq/esclib.github.io/README.md

 XX bytes of packet data (if present).
 Data bytes always have bit 7 set to 0
 </PRE>

 Before you can exhange commands, a bi-directional authentication needs to take place.
 Each side sends a random 64-bit challenge and validates the response.
-Response is calculated by XTEA-encrypting challenge.
-There are two static sets of two keys.
+Response is calculated by XTEA-encrypting the received challenge.
+There are two sets of two static encryption keys.
 One set is used for Bluetooth devices, the other is used for newer Bluetooth-LE devices.
-In each set, there is a device key (radar detector) and client key (mobile app).
+In each set, there is a device key (used by radar detector) and client key (used by mobile app).
 Here is how authentication works:
 <PRE>
  - Once bluetooth connnection is established, the client sends a status request command.
  - If the channel is not authenticated, the device will respond with an auth request (challenge).